-UPT Nursing Grants-All students admitted full-time to UPT Nursing program are awarded \$2500/year grant.
-It is renewable for the second year only at the Titusville campus if the student remains a full-time with minimum 2.0 overall GPA.
+UPT Nursing Grants-All students admitted full-time to UPT Nursing program are considered for an at entry Nursing Scholarship.
+PA residents can qualify for \$5,000 and Out of State residents can qualify for \$7,000.
+The grant is renewable for the second year only at the Titusville campus if the student remains at full-time enrollment and has a cum GPA of 2.0 or higher.